 Redefine Your Macronutrients

-Your typical Macronutrients for the whole day should be somewhere within the ranges indicated below:
+Your typical Macros for the whole day, when following a Paleo lifestyle, should be somewhere within the ranges indicated below:

 - 20-30% Carbohydrates